Find answers to common questions about our programs, policies, and procedures

 Guidelines for school uniforms and appropriate attire

-Children should wear comfortable, closed-toe black shoes with velcro or elastic fastenings (no laces for younger children as they pose a tripping hazard).
+Children should wear comfortable, closed-toe black or white gym shoes with velcro or elastic fastenings (no laces for younger children as they pose a tripping hazard).
 Sandals, flip-flops, and light-up shoes are not permitted.
-On PE days, students should wear athletic sneakers.
 Shoes should be easy for children to put on and take off independently.

 We recommend purchasing at least 3-4 sets of daily uniforms and 2 sets of PE uniforms.
 This allows for regular washing and ensures your child always has a clean uniform available.
 Children can be messy during activities, so having extra sets on hand is very helpful.
 Uniforms are durable and can last the entire school year with proper care.